The main APIs are:

 PPM for peripherals, Peripheral Programming Model

-There is a download package that provides the headers and documentation/reference material for all the APIs.
+The main OVP download package provides the headers and documentation/reference material for all the APIs.
 There is also extensive training material and a fully worked through processor model.
 The API download package includes user guides and other documentation.
+The APIs documentation provides a reference using the Doxygen technology that processes the API header directly and creates the reference documentation automatically from them (and thus ensuring the reference documentation is always up to date and correct by construction).

-ICM allows instantiation of multiple processors, busses, memories and peripherals.
-Using busses, memories and processors can be interconnected in arbitrary topologies.
+OP allows the creation and instantiation of modules.
+A module is a separately compilable component that instances other sub-modules and components such as multiple processors, buses, nets, memories and peripherals.
+Using buses and nets, memories and processors can be interconnected in arbitrary topologies.
 It enables arbitrary multiprocessor shared memory configurations, and heterogeneous multiprocessor platforms.
-There are also ICM calls to load application programs into simulated memories and to simulate the platform.
+There are also OP calls to load application programs into simulated memories and to simulate the platform.

-In the OVP web site there are presentations and videos available demonstrating ICM usage.
-Examples are available in the download area.
+On the OVP web site there are presentations and videos available demonstrating OP usage.
+There are many examples in the Examples/PlatformConstruction and Examples/SimulationControl directories of the main OVP download package.

-ICM is not targeted at cycle-accurate simulation - use HDL or SystemC if you need this.
-OVPsim and ICM is targeted at system model and simulation to enable embedded software development.
+OP is not targeted at cycle-accurate simulation - use HDL or SystemC if you need this.
+OVPsim and OP are targeted at system model and simulation to enable embedded software development.
 If you need more timing accuracy from OVP, cycle approximate etc, then please contact a commercial vendor such as Imperas.

-SystemC models can not be encapsulated in OVPsim, but it is straightforward to encapsulate OVPsim models in SystemC or TLM 2.0.
-This encapsulation is via the ICM functions.
+SystemC models can not be encapsulated in OVPsim, but it is straightforward to encapsulate OVPsim models in SystemC or TLM2.
+This encapsulation is via the OP functions.
 Performance of OVPsim encapsulated in a third party environment may be greatly restricted by that third party environment.
-If you are using SystemC then we recommend using OVP models using the TLM2.0 interface.
-All OVP models, including processors and peripherals can be wrapped for use with SystemC TLM2.0.
-Many already come with the wrappers.
+If you are using SystemC then we recommend using OVP models using the TLM2 interface.
+All OVP models, including processors and peripherals can be wrapped for use with SystemC TLM2.
+Many already come with native SystemC interfaces.

 VMI - for creating processors